mtdagar/HoroscopePredictions/README.md

 # HoroscopePredictions
-##Horoscope Prediction App based on Aztro API
+## A Horoscope Prediction App based on Aztro API

 # Screenshots